Registered victims will be notified if/when the offender:

 Victims/survivors have the right to provide input before a decision is rendered, and because parole/release decisions can affect safety, victims encouraged to register with OVA.

 Notifications can be customized to suit the needs and preferences of victims/survivors.
 Options include mailing, email alerts, and phone calls.
-Some victims choose to receive only certain notifications, such as their right to provide testimony.
+Some victims choose to receive only certain notifications, such as their right to provide input.

 It is critical that registered crime victims notify OVA of any address or contact information changes so that timely notifications can be shared.

 To learn more, to register, or to tailor notifications to suit your needs, please contact OVA at 800.563.6399.